If you’re looking for a diverse mix of party tunes for your next event, look no further than this playlist.

 Beer Drinkers & Hell Raisers – ZZ Top

 While bandleader Billy Gibbons usually supplies lead vocals for ZZ Top, for their tune ‘Beer Drinkers & Hell Raisers’ bassist Dusty Hill provided the vocals.
 The song finds the band getting back in touch with their wild southern roots after coming upon a desert bar during a thunderstorm they are trying to escape (the song is loosely based on a true story).
+For more from the bearded wonders, head over to our pick of ZZ Top greatest hits.

 Related: Run over to our list of escaping songs.